 - 1. Students transferring in during the year are to be put in the same subjects, to the extent possible, that they were carrying at their former school.
-Classes will be assigned, even if a student enrolls a week before the end of the semester. - 2.
+Even if a student enrolls a week before the end of the semester, he/she will be assigned to classes. - 2.
 The semester grade of any transfer student should be determined by averaging the transferred grade in a subject with that earned at Thornton Fractional, using a weight for each equal to the fraction of the semester it represents.